0mar-Emad/The-Banisher/README.md

-A Discord bot devised to chastise the faithless and uphold order.
+A Discord bot devised to punish the faithless and uphold order.